Jim Corbett National Park History- Night Stay & Safari

 Initially Jim Corbett National Park measured merely 323.75 km², but to accommodate wild animals like Tigers and Elephants, it was expanded to 520 km² (core area) & 797.72 km² (buffer area).
 The core area forms Jim Corbett National Park while buffer contains reserve forests (496.54 km²) & Sonanadi Wildlife Sanctuary (301.18 km²) makes the total covered area of Jim Corbett National Park 1,318.54 km² appx.
 Gangotri National Park in Uttarakhand is ranked 4th with an area of 2,390 km² on list of top 10 Biggest & largest National Parks in India and Hemis National Park in Jammu and Kashmir is largest national park of India with 4,400 km². also National Park located in highest altitude in India.
 South Button Island National Park in Andaman & Nicobar Islands is smallest National Park in India with total area of 2 miles² only.

-Tourism Activities in Jim Corbett National Park:
+What to do in Jim Corbett National Park:

 - Safaris: Jeep Safari is most common way to travel within National Park; Jeeps can be rented for park trips from Office of Director Jim Corbett National Park or from Park Safari Gates.